What to Expect at an Immigration Medical Exam?

 You might want to call several civil surgeons or panel physicians on the list if you have multiple choices available because exam costs and appointment availability can vary.
 Exam costs in the U.S. typically run about $200 to $500 per person.
 Neither USCIS nor U.S. consulates charge for the exam but doctors performing the exam do.
 Depending on the doctor, appointments need to be scheduled anywhere from a couple of days to several weeks ahead of time.
 Some doctors only perform exams at certain set times while others are more flexible.

-When you schedule your appointment, you will be typically given a list of what you should bring with you to your appointment.
+When you schedule your appointment, you will be typically informed what you should bring with you to your appointment.
 You should expect to bring your passport or other form of identification.
 Previous medical and vaccination records aren’t absolutely necessary, but bringing them can save you time and money.
 Otherwise, you will likely have to repeat shots and tests that you have previously received.
 Some civil surgeons will expect you to bring your own interpreter if you do not speak enough English to communicate effectively.

 Most doctors will have I-693 forms on hand, though some may ask you to bring that as well.
 You will need to fill out the first part, which asks for basic information such as your name, contact details and basic biographical information.
 The doctor will complete the medical exam portion of the form.
 You will be screened for the medical conditions previously mentioned.
 You will then have to sign the form in the presence of the doctor once it is complete.